-- Ensure timely reporting of river basin management plans in accordance with the Water Framework Directive. - Consider improved or new measures under the Nitrates Directive to decrease nitrate pollution. - Reach compliance with the Urban Waste Water Treatment Directive in Kédainiai and resolve issues related to IAS as soon as possible. - Take steps to clarify the legal status of the Flood Risk Management Plan.
+Nitrates Directive to decrease nitrate pollution.
+Reach compliance with the Urban Waste Water

+Consider improved or new measures under the

+- Treatment Directive in Kėdainiai and resolve issues related to IAS as soon as possible. - Take steps to clarify the legal status of the Flood Risk Management Plan.